redhat-cop/group-sync-operator/README.md

 #### Authenticating to GitHub

-Authentication to GitHub can be performed using an OAuth Personal Access Token or as an GitHub App, using a secret key and integrationId.
+Authentication to GitHub can be performed using an OAuth Personal Access Token or as an GitHub App, using a secret key and appId.
 A secret must be created in the same namespace that contains the `GroupSync` resource:

 ##### OAuth